 - Beeswax – you can befriend a bee keeper or purchase a special refresher block which has added jojoba and tree resin to improve the wraps stretch and stickiness

 - Cheese grater / sharp knife – pick up a second hand grater from a charity shop or make sure you clean your cheese grater thoroughly after use – (there plenty of advice online how to do this safely)

 - Fabric scraps of 100% cotton, I used an old clean bedsheet, but old t-shirts, Pj’s etc will work too.

 - Cut your fabric to sizes you think you’ll get most use from – smaller for wrapping cut veg or cheese, bigger for wrapping bread or large bowls

 - I worked on a large metal baking sheet on top of my ironing board to contain any escaped wax which I lined with baking paper and then placed my cotton sheet on top.

-- Cover your fabric with another sheet of parchment and dry iron ( no steam!) until all of the wax and rosin is melted.
+- Cover your fabric with another sheet of parchment and apply dry iron on medium heat ( no steam!) until all of the wax is melted.
 You can see through the paper when it’s melted enough and where there might be gaps.

 - Peel the baking paper off, if there are gaps of non-waxed areas or a build up in other areas just add some more wax and/or heat.
 When you’re happy there’s enough coverage ( wax should be evenly distributed all over the cloth), peel off the parchment paper and wave the wrap in the air in celebration which also helps dry it out.